klloydh/spree_prepaid_order_generation/README.md

 ==================

 This extension allows for administrators to mark certain products as 'susbscribable'.
-Products marked as such will allow shopers to decide to create a subscription to automatically have those items re-shipped to them at the interval of their chosing.
+Products marked as such will allow shoppers to decide to create a subscription to automatically have those items re-shipped to them at the interval of their choosing.

 Features
 =======